yearn/yearn-stb/README.md

 $ cp .env.example .env
 ```

-Fill in the ful .env with your specific rollup RPC, Polygon CDK based rollup ID, and the desired addresses.
+Fill in the full .env with your specific rollup RPC, Polygon CDK based rollup ID, and the desired addresses.

 **NOTE**: To deploy a L2 Deployer during the script leave the `L2_DEPLOYER` variable as address(0).
 If one is already deployed, insert the address in that variable to not re-deploy.

+To just deploy the L2 Deployer and not send the registerRollup Safe txn put 0 as the `ROLLUP_ID`.

 If you have not added a keystore private key to foundry before add your address to use